10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Sunset view of the village

-There are countless spots in the village where you can stay to watch the sunset in Moustiers-Sainte-Marie.
-However, if you really want to see the best golden hour scene in the village, I recommend you to go to either Rue de la Bourgade, Place de Eglise, Saint Anne Chapel, or Rte. de Riez Viewpoint.
+There are numerous spots in the village where you can watch the sunset in Moustiers-Sainte-Marie.
+For the best golden hour scene in the village, I recommend visiting Rue de la Bourgade, Place de Eglise, Saint Anne Chapel, or Rte. de Riez Viewpoint.

-Rue de la Bourgade and Place de Eglise are located at the banks of the river, flowing in the middle of Moustiers-Sainte-Marie.
-They have quaint buildings, benches to relax at, and relatively open spaces giving mountain views.
-It’s magical to be here during the golden hour.
+Rue de la Bourgade and Place de Eglise are easily accessible, especially if you’re already in the village.
+These locations are situated on the banks of the river that flows through the middle of Moustiers-Sainte-Marie.
+They feature quaint buildings, benches for relaxation, and relatively open spaces offering mountain views.
+The golden hour here is truly magical.

-Saint Anne Chapel is the chapel on elevated ground near the car parking lots, south of the village.
-Here, you’ll see a panoramic overlooking view of Moustiers-Sainte-Marie’s village center with the scene of the mountain beside it.
+Saint Anne Chapel is located on elevated ground near the car parking lots, south of the village.
+From here, you’ll have a panoramic view of the village center of Moustiers-Sainte-Marie, with the mountain beside it.
+You can also see Lake Sainte-Croix from Saint Anne Chapel.
+This spot is also perfect for watching the sunset!

-If you want to see the Moustiers-Sainte-Marie with the mountains in the backdrop, the view along the Riez Road is the one you must see.
-It has wide open space letting you observe the village slightly from afar.
+If you want to see Moustiers-Sainte-Marie with the mountains in the backdrop, the view along Riez Road is a must-see.
+It offers a wide-open space that allows you to observe the village from a slight distance.

 Moustiers Sainte Marie France - Golden hour in Moustiers Sainte Marie